mklan/remote-youtube-dl/README.md

 # remote-youtube-dl
-Download youtube videos to your server/NAS/local machine
+Download youtube videos to your server/NAS/local machine using a simple HTTP GET request

 ## Setup